devnull-cz/c-prog-lang/modules/why-it-works-1.md

 Well, I does not really work.
 It "works" by accident.
 Let's look at it more closely.
-To establish a common environment, I will be using u-pl3.ms.mff.cuni.cz which you all have access to, so that you can try and see.
+To establish a common environment, I will be using the Linux lab at Malá Strana which you all have access to, so that you can try and see.

 Before I begin, let me give you more information:

 - it depends on a system and its version, and a compiler and its version